 Guernsey Vessel Traffic Service (VTS) is the first point of contact for recreational craft and all commercial vessels using St Sampson's and St Peter Port Harbour's.
 The location of the Signal Station at the end of the White Rock Pier and the monitoring of CCTV, AIS, and VHF channels assist the VTS Officers in their task of keeping watch on the various activities in the harbour, day and night.
 CCTV, VHF and telephone conversations are all recorded and can be used in any investigation into incidents within the harbours.

 Participation is compulsory for vessels of 20 metres or more in length, and those vessels engaged in towing, within the Guernsey VTS area.
 This area is enclosed by a line joining St Martin's Point, the Lower Heads Buoy, Le Plat Houmet, Tautenay, the Platte Fougere Lighthouse and Fort Doyle.
 The callsign 'Guernsey VTS', will be used by the VTS officers who govern and monitor vessel movements into and out of St Peter Port and St Sampson's Harbours and adjacent waters.

 The VTS officers will also use standard Marine Communication Phrases, set out by the International Maritime Organization (IMO), and are designed to avoid any ambiguity or misunderstanding between VTS officers and vessel crew.
 This is particularly important where English is not the first language on the bridge of visiting vessels.

 Port entry and exit

 Commercial vessels entering or leaving St Peter Port or St Sampson's are severely constrained by their draught whilst manoeuvring within the harbour and the approaches and small craft are to be kept well clear.
-A red light on the White Rock Pier head in St Peter Port harbour, one on the south end of the New Jetty and one on the Inter Island Quay indicate that large vessels are under way and prohibit entry and exit of others except small boats of 15 metres or less under power, which may proceed keeping well clear.
+A red light on the White Rock Pier head in St Peter Port harbour, one on the south end of the New Jetty and one on the Inter Island Quay indicate that large vessels are under way and prohibit entry and exit of others.
 It is also good practice to listen to Guernsey VTS on VHF Channels 12 and 62 for commercial traffic movements.